|

 file.
 This may include the fact finding report and all documents from the

-first hearing at the CTWorks Career Center.
-You are not bound by the statements in the
+first hearing at the American Job Center.
+You are not bound by the

-fact finding report and will be given an opportunity to present your version
+statements in the fact finding report and will be given an opportunity to

 -